Is it picture book or picturebook? When commentators put the two words together, they do so mindfully:

 A beautiful picture can moderate violent images in a horrific story.
 Likewise, a sweet, innocent story can be spiced up by ferocious and daring illustrations.

-A story is isochronical if the timespan of the story and the time it takes to read the story (the discourse timespan) are the same.
+A story is isochronic if the timespan of the story and the time it takes to read the story (the discourse timespan) are the same.
 See also: Talking about story pacing.

-In literature, style is paramount, the work is thematically integrated, character is rounded, originality at a premium.
+In literary fiction, style is paramount, the work is thematically integrated, character is rounded, originality at a premium.
 Contrast with genre fiction.

 Some people think that ‘magic realism’ is an unnecessary term to describe a type of low fantasy, for people who don’t like using the word ‘fantasy’.
 Others believe we should be making more use of the word fabulism.
 A highly political term, magic realism generally describes a story which seems grounded in our real world but which contains fantastical elements.